xnmn/quiz/readme.txt

-Hi meimeigguk,

-Thanks again for your order!
-Your delivery is enclosed.
-If there are any problems, please let me know.
-I'll get back to you as soon as I can.
+Hello,

-Thanks again and have a great day! :) namn_gupta https://namn.in/
+have a great day! :)

+naman_gupta
+https://namn.in/